How to influence B2B Buying Journey - Case Study, Insights and Best Practices

 According to a survey by Bain, 80%–90% of the b2b buyers, depending on what they are buying, have a set of vendors in mind before they do any research.
 Just as important, 90% of them will ultimately choose a vendor from the day one list.

-Now this is very important metric in the b2b buying journey to keep in mind for any b2b company.
+Now this is very important metric in the b2b buying journey to keep in mind for any b2b company

+The B2B buying process has evolved dramatically in recent years, with social media, peer recommendations, and dark social playing increasingly influential roles.
 In 2023 buyers are as knowledgeable about the technology or product as the salesperson.
 Sales then become more of a facilitator role, focusing on commercial terms, delivery/implementation schedules, and support/services.
 If I, as a buyer, know what I want, why do I need a salesperson to hold my hand all the way along my buyer journey?

 The days of marketing and sales controlling the buyer’s journey are long gone — but that’s something of an open secret in the B2B industry.
 In the era of self-service and anonymous buying journeys that rely on peer recommendations and social media insights, marketers must stay on their toes to increase their brand’s agility and relevance of responses.
 A critical component of this modern buyer’s journey is the continued rise of buying groups and committees, which include several members across all departments in a business.
+To optimize customer engagement, successful organizations shift their focus from journeys to the collective buying tasks that buying teams need to complete.

 - One to three members (41%);